 Divorce has become an everyday reality in the United States.
-If you're planning to get a divorce, you should pay close attention to your short- and long-term tax exposure before you divide marital assets.
+If you plan to get a divorce, you should pay close attention to your short- and long-term tax exposure before dividing marital assets.

-For instance, divorcing, but still married, spouses will save money if they file their taxes jointly.
+For instance, divorcing spouses who are still legally married can save money if they file their taxes jointly.
 Read on to learn about the effects of divorce on taxes and your estate plan.

 How Does Divorce Affect Taxes?